 As not everyone is used to conducting interviews, asking the right questions can be challenging.
 Practise makes perfect, so we host workshops focused on interviewing techniques.
 One of our favourite techniques is the STAR method.
 STAR stands for Situation, Task, Action and Result.
 It’s a way of gaining insight into specific capabilities of a candidate.

 Let’s look into STAR a little bit.
 It’s a way of asking questions in a certain format.
 The aim is to better understand someone’s behaviour by letting them give a real life example.
 This is the setup:

 - Task: describe the purpose

 - Action: explain what you did

 - Result: share the outcome

 For every element in the STAR method, there are different types of questions available to the interviewer.
 In the interview workshop, we practise those questions by discussing them and also by doing role play.

 So if you are coming in for a job interview, you can definitely expect questions about situations you were in and how you handled them.
 Now you have the inside scoop to prepare for your interview.
-And who knows, you may be conducting a few in the future too.
+And who knows, you may be conducting a few for us in the future too.